 This roulade is a delightful twist on the traditional Christmas or Thanksgiving dinner.

-Turkey Breast Roulade with Mushrooms and Cornbread Stuffing
+Stuffed Turkey Breast Roulade

 Print Recipe Pin Recipe Rate Recipe

-Prep Time: 30 minutes
+Prep Time: 15 minutes

-Cook Time: 2 hours 30 minutes
+Cook Time: 45 minutes

-Total Time: 3 hours
+Total Time: 1 hour

 Course: Main Course